 B.A.
 Liberal Arts and Hispanic Studies, Pepperdine University

-Caitlin is close with her family and is the eldest of 5 siblings.
+Caitlin is close with her family and is the eldest of five siblings.
 In her free time outside the classroom you will most likely find Caitlin at the beach either surfing or playing beach volleyball.
-She also enjoys family time, cooking, gardening, painting and a variety of athletics in general.
+She also enjoys family time, cooking, gardening, painting, and a variety of athletics in general.